tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 A bunch of things in your web browser might initate a request.
 For example, opening a web page makes one request, and loading an image on the web page makes another request.

+A computer somewhere (Call it the "web server".) is running a particular piece of software (Call it the "HTTP server".) that is able to receive this request.
-A particular piece of software (the HTTP server) receives the request, checks that it is valid, and breaks it into the component method, headers, and body.
+The HTTP server receives the request, checks that it is valid, and breaks it into the method, headers, and body.

 Then the HTTP server asks something else to decide what to do.
-After doing everything, this other thing decides what the outcome of the command was and tells the HTTP server.
+After doing everything, this other thing decides what the outcome was and tells the HTTP server.

 The HTTP server composes an HTTP response and sends that back to the browser.

 The browser breaks that into its various parts and accordingly displays a web page,